 When To Add Leaves To Ghee?

 If you are adding moringa leaves, do not add more than a fistful.
 In case of betel leaves, you would require just two tender ones.
 Let the butter melt at low flame, add these leaves and give it a good stir.
-Wait till flavours are absorbed, leaves turn dark in colour and remove them.
+Wait till flavours are absorbed, and leaves turn dark in colour and remove them.
 Stock ghee in a glass jar to retain flavours and taste.

 Conclusion: